Serving Motions and Notices of Hearing in a Civil Case

 You can address and stamp the envelope(s), too.

-Make one complete copy of your documents (including the unsigned Proof of Service) for each other party in the case.
+Make one complete copy of your documents (including the unsigned proof of service) for each other party in the case.

 Have the server seal up the envelopes and put them in the mail.

-Filing Proof of Service
+Filing the Proof of Service

 Common Questions and Traps